 Rep. Rosario also serves on The Hispanic Heritage Committee, which celebrated Hispanic Heritage Month in the City of Bridgeport by coordinating activities, events, and workshops which promote the rich culture and traditions of Latin American countries.

-He is the former Director of Anti-Blight and Illegal Dumping for the City of Bridgeport and was the City’s youngest department head.
+He is the former Chair of the Black and Puerto Rican Caucus, former Director of Anti-Blight and Illegal Dumping for the City of Bridgeport and was the City’s youngest department head.
 Christopher’s passion for quality of life issues has made him a leader in the field.
 Christopher is a member of (CAHCEO) Connecticut Association of Housing Code and Enforcement Officials and was appointed by Senate President Don Williams to the Task Force to Examine Procedural Problems in Addressing Blight at the Municipal Level.

 Public Service is very important to Rep. Rosario.
 He volunteers his time to many organizations such as Habitat for Humanity and attends Greater Bridgeport Christian Fellowship.
 Christopher was named to Connecticut Magazine’s 40 under 40 Class of 2014 and by CT Latino News as a Champion of Change and a Young Latino Leader.